ethosofscience/philosophy-stuttgart/CONTRIBUTING.md

 ## Welcome!
 Thank you for taking the time to contribute.
 The *ethos of science project* exists because there are people like you.
-We are eager for your contribution and we would love to collaborate with you.
+We would love to collaborate with you.
 If you want to help us, then please read on in order to see how we are working together.

 ## Contributor code of conduct